 our story continues

-In the spring of 1994, we moved to the Universalist Unitarian Church in Hillcrest, where we celebrate the Eucharist every Sunday at 6pm.
+In the spring of 1994, we moved to the Universalist Unitarian Church in Hillcrest, where we celebrated Mass for 23 years.
+In July of 2017, we moved to Mission Hills Methodist Church and continue to celebrate the Eucharist every Sunday at 6pm.